mkollada/topic-modeling/README.md

 - `topic_distributions.csv`: Topic distributions for each document.
 - `topics_words.csv`: Top words for each topic.
 - `kl_divergences.csv`: KL divergence values for each document.
+- `skipped_files.csv`: A csv of the document files that were skipped during processing
+- `lda_processing.log`: A log output by the code documenting the process of the pipeline